Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 city

-Prohibits unmanned aircraft system operations over any city-owned property, including parks, recreational areas, or any other areas designated by the police chief.
-Authorizes local law officials to enforce FAA regulations.
+Prohibits flying drones over city-owned property including parks, recreational areas, and any areas designated by the police chief.
+City police authorized to enforce FAA regulations.

 Restrictions

-No UAV operations over city property, parks, recreational areas, or police-designated areas
+No UAV operations over city-owned property, parks, recreational areas, or areas designated by police chief.

 View source